RajdeepDs/concise-docs/README.md

 # V0 Monorepo

 A modern monorepo setup using Turborepo, Bun, and TypeScript.
+This monorepo contains multiple applications and shared packages, providing a scalable and maintainable development environment.

 ## Project Structure